frknkale/BookStore/README.md

 # BookStore

 A simple PHP-based Book Store application built with plain PHP and MySQL.
+(Used in `automated-infra-pipeline` project)

 ---

 ## Features

-- User Registration & Login
+- User registration & login
 - View available books/products
 - Add books to cart
 - View and update cart contents